-The Audit and Compliance Committee also provides information at General Meetings on questions within the scope of its remit.
+The Audit and Compliance Committee also provides information on issues within the scope of its duties at the General Meeting.

 The Investor Relations Department manages communications with financial analysts, investors and rating agencies to assure that relations with all parties remain objective, fair and non-discriminatory.